Last updated September 17, 2011

 I didn’t really know my great-grandfather – he lived in Oregon and I grew up in New York.
 Although I was born in Oregon, my parents moved East when I was 2.
 After that, we only went back twice, in 1963 and 1965.
 That last time, I was 9 years old, and although I can form a fuzzy picture in my mind of my great-grandfather (for whatever reason, he was called Gonky) playing the instrument, I really can’t remember what it sounded like.
 Anyway, I like to think that he would be delighted knowing that it continues to bring magic in people’s hearts, which I know beyond any doubt that it does.

 I wrote a song for him some years ago (the one that’s playing now) entitled Sea Rose Beach.
 I had very little to do with the composition of this piece of music, it literally came through me and out the instrument.
 Sea Rose Beach is the name of the spot of Oregon coastline where my great grandparents lived the last years of their lives and it is a beautiful place indeed.
 Amazingly, it’s still in the family.
 The Pacific Ocean is the view out the front window and the Siuslaw National Forest rises out of the backyard.

 On a few occasions, when I had not announced anything about the origin or title of this song, people have spontaneously told me that they heard the ocean in the music.
 I am moved by such things.
 And though I always strive for such communication on all of my guitars, I think the harp guitar really lends itself to magical sounds.

 For several years, I also played a harp guitar built by Ron Spillers in Virginia.
 After recording many tunes and doing lots of shows with that instrument, I loaned it for a while to my friend Andy McKee.
 Andy is one of the leading lights of the acoustic guitar world these days.

 Starting in 2001, I was usually seen playing a harp guitar that was made by Jim and Dave Merrill here in Virginia.
-It is a very faithful reproduction of my great-grandfather’s Dyer.
+It’s a fine reproduction of my great-grandfather’s Dyer.